AdobeDocs/campaign-web.en/help/v8/workflows/activities/save-audience.md

 >title="Save audience activity"
 >abstract="The Save audience activity allows you to..."

-Mode
-Audience label
-Adobe Campaign is going to match this label against existing audiences.
-If it finds a match, it will update that audience, otherwise it will create a new audience.
-Update method

-Replace audience with new data

-Complete audience with new data
-Folder
-Lists (/Profiles and Targets/Lists/)

-Generate an outbound transition

 The **Save audience** activity is a **Targeting** activity.
 This activity allows you to update an existing audience or create a new audience from the population computed upstream in a workflow.
 The audiences created are added to the list of application audiences, and are made available via the **Audiences** menu.

 This activity is essentially used to keep population groups computed in the same workflow, by converting them into reusable audiences.
 Connect it to other targeting activities such as a **Build audience** or a **Combine** activity.